hannahdesmond/mastery-curriculum/chapter3/README.md

 > => 9
 ```

-Just like dot syntax is formally-correct, it's formally-correct to wrap an argument inside **parentheses** `()` (I've done that above).
+Just like dot syntax is formally correct, it's formally correct to wrap an argument inside **parentheses** `()` (I've done that above).
 But, sometimes, that's optional:

 ```eval-ruby
 # 2 is the argument